Collegiate-Edu-Nation/easy-ftc/README.md

     nix develop github:collegiate-edu-nation/easy-ftc

+### Non-Nix
 The project can also be imported into Android Studio, where Windows is also supported

-<b>Must install git and Android Studio before running</b>
+<b>Must install git before running</b>

     git clone https://github.com/collegiate-edu-nation/easy-ftc.git

-    Import project in Android Studio
+Then import the project in Android Studio

-For either approach, gradlew builds are supported
+To generate documentation, you must also install

+* PlantUML
+* mkdocs
+* mkdocs-material

+### Contributing
-If contributing, this project uses the Google Java Style Guide.
+This project uses the Google Java Style Guide.
 I use the Red Hat Java Language Support extension in VSCode, which allows for this to be configured by adding the following to your settings.json

     "java.format.settings.url": "https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-java-google-style.xml"

-Note that LightWeight and Standard modes do not give identical output when formatting.
+Note that LightWeight and Standard modes do not give identical output when formatting

 ## ToDo
 ### Features